Siamese invasion of Kedah: Campaigns

-The Siamese had still been unsure about the intentions of the sultan and Kedah had not aware of Siamese invasion.
+The Siamese were still unsure about the intentions of the Sultan and Kedah had not been aware of Siamese invasion.
 Phraya Nakhon Noi had already organized a fleet of 7,000 men at Trang and Satun in his preparations against the speculated Burmese invasions.
-Pretending to launch attack on Mergui and Tenasserim Coast, Phraya Nakhon Noi requested Sultan Ahmad Tajuddin for provisions.
+Pretending to launch attack on Mergui and Tenasserim Coast, Phraya Nakhon Noi requested the Sultan of Kedah for provisions.
 When the Kedahan did not arrive to provide supplies, Nakhon Noi headed his fleet towards Alor Setar in November 1821.

-When Nakhon Noi arrived at Alor Setar, the Kedahan were still unaware of Siamese intention to invade.
+When Nakhon Noi arrived at Alor Setar, the Kedahan were still unaware of the Siamese intention to invade.
 Paduka Maharaja Sura the Bendahara ceremoniously received the Siamese entourage.
 Once in the fort, Nakhon Noi ordered his men to attack.
-Paduka Maharaja Sura the Bendahara was captured and Paduka Seri Raja the Laksamana was killed in battle.
-However, Sultan Ahmad Tajuddin Halim Shah managed to flee from the city and took refuge on Penang Island, then under British control.
+Paduka Maharaja Sura was captured and Paduka Seri Raja the Laksamana was killed in battle.
+Sultan Ahmad Tajuddin managed to flee the city and took refuge on Penang Island, then under British control.
 Villages were torched and homes were looted.
 A great number of Malays also fled to Penang and Province Wellesley.

+A British official in Penang reports on the brutal actions of the Siamese:

 Aftermath

-After taking the city, Phraya Nakhon Noi established the Siamese administration over the Kedah State and made his son Phra Pakdiborrirak as the Siamese governor of Kedah.
+After taking the city, Phraya Nakhon Noi established the Siamese administration over the Kedah State and made his son Phra Pakdiborrirak the Siamese governor of Kedah.
 Siam imposed the direct rule through Ligor and installed Siamese personnel in Kedah, thus the sultanate ceased to exist for a time.
-For his victory over Kedah, King Rama II raised Nakhon Noi to the rank of Chao Phraya and granted his son Phra Pakdiborrirak the title of Phraya Abhaydhibetr.
-Phraya Abhaydhibetr would govern Kedah on behalf of his father the governor of Ligor for seventeen years from 1821 until 1838.
+For his victory over Kedah, Rama II raised Nakhon Noi to the rank of Chaophraya and granted his son Phra Phakdiborirak the title of Phraya Aphaithibet.
+Phraya Aphaithibet would govern Kedah on behalf of his father the governor of Ligor for seventeen years from 1821 until 1838.

 By 1822 there was a rise in the population of the British territories caused by an influx of Malays displaced by the invasion.
 The Siamese presence in Kedah threatened British holdings in Penang, who speculated the Siamese invasion of the island.
 This prompted Marquess of Hastings, the Governor-General of India, to send John Crawfurd to Bangkok, leading to the first contact between Siam and the British Empire in the Rattanakosin period.
-Crawfurd arrived in Bangkok in April 1822, he presented the personal letter of Sultan Ahmad Tajuddin Halim Shah to King Rama II blaming Nakhon Noi "the Raja of Ligor" for the incidents.
-The agreements were not reached as Siam asserted her authorities over Kedah and the sultan.
-Three years later in 1825, Chao Phraya Nakhon Noi prepared a fleet to invade and conquer the sultanates of Perak and Selangor.
-Robert Fullerton warned the Raja of Ligor that the Siamese invasion of the sultanates would violate the Anglo-Dutch Treaty of 1824 but the warnings went unheeded.
-Fullerton then sent gunboats to impose blockade on the Trang River in modern Trang Province where the brigantine fleet of Nakhon Noi was being dispatched and the Siamese expedition was called off.
+Crawfurd arrived in Bangkok in April 1822, he presented the personal letter of Sultan Ahmad Tajuddin to King Rama II blaming Nakhon Noi "the Raja of Ligor" for the incidents.
+The agreements were not reached as Siam asserted its authoritiy over Kedah and the Sultan.
+Three years later in 1825, Chaophraya Nakhon Noi prepared a fleet to invade and conquer the sultanates of Perak and Selangor.
+Robert Fullerton warned the Raja of Ligor that the Siamese invasion of the sultanates would violate the Anglo-Dutch Treaty of 1824 but went unheeded.
+Fullerton then sent gunboats to impose a blockade of the Trang River in the modern Trang province where the fleet of Nakhon Noi was being dispatched and the Siamese expedition was called off.